actpohabtNS/oop_labs/lab02/README.txt

 • Can be snoozed
 • Can be changed or deleted
 • The first alarm to go on is shown
+• All the data is saved to a file

 ○ TIMER
 • Create non-repeated timers for certain lenght (e.g. for 30 mins)